Tennessee Valley Authority

 How to Express Your Interest

-To express interest in a core position, click on the button below to create a blank e-mail in your e-mail app with an appropriate subject line.
+To express interest in an Auditor/Evaluator or Special Agent role, click on the button to send us an email.
+Make sure you include the position of interest, your resume, and a cover letter.
 We will review your information, provide feedback, and keep your information on hand for when we post our next active vacancy.

 In your e-mail, please include: